NALTP/Rules/README.md

       - (iii) After conferring with both the captain and the player to be dropped, the CRC will determine whether the player is to be dropped, held, or forcibly traded.
       - (iv) A player dropped for gross inactivity will be ineligible to be added by any team in any league for the remainder of the season, with the exception of the team that dropped them.
         - (1) Minutes missed while GI dropped do not count towards minute restrictions.
-      - (v) Teams with an approved GI drop may be granted priority in free agency or add/drop periods or receive additional opportunities for call-ups as determined by the CRC.
+      - (v) Teams with an approved GI drop may be granted priority in free agency or add/drop periods or receive additional opportunities for call-ups or replacement players not rostered in any league as determined by the CRC.
     - (b) Conduct:
       - (i) At any point, captains or players may appeal to the CRC to have a player removed from their roster for conduct violations.
       - (ii) Evidence must be submitted and the CRC will investigate independently to determine if the player threatens the league environment or community as a whole.
-      - (iii) Teams with a player forcibly dropped due to conduct may be granted priority in free agency or add/drop periods or receive additional opportunities for call-ups as determined by the CRC.
+      - (iii) Teams with a player forcibly dropped due to conduct may be granted priority in free agency or add/drop periods or receive additional opportunities for call-ups or replacement players not rostered in any league as determined by the CRC.

 #### Section C - Loans
   - (1) Majors and Minors leagues: